 The University of Gothenburg attracts students and teachers from all over the world.
 The Department of Social Work has a clear focus on globalization and international cooperation.

 Students and researchers from around the world

-We offer an exciting educational and research environment and welcome international and Swedish academics to collaboration and networks in order to create innovative, developing and collaborations.
+We offer an exciting educational and research environment and welcome international and Swedish academics to collaboration and network to create innovative, developing collaborations.
 With more than 125 employed teachers and researchers, 1.500 students and almost 30 doctoral students, we create a creative and intellectual environment.
-Seminar series, involving with both doctoral students' research presentations and higher seminars, take place throughout the year.
+Seminar series, involving both doctoral students' research presentations and higher seminars, take place throughout the year.

 Support and opportunities for exchange students